-It also helped lay the groundwork for a robust ICT infrastructure that will help Lebanese citizens compete and succeed in the global economy.
+The Partnership for Lebanon helped create educational and economic opportunities for thousands.
+A robust ICT infrastructure will help Lebanese citizens compete and succeed in the global economy.